 Verbal Ability & Reading Comprehension (VARC) Syllabus for MBA Exams

 Listed below are the topics included in the VARC syllabus for MBA entrance exams.
-Give yourself two to three months to tackle these topics one by one.
+Give yourself two to three months to work on these topics one by one.
 Preparing for RC however requires long time planning and practice, so keep aside some time for daily reading.

 VARC Topics for CAT and other MBA Entrance Exams |